Nissi-Olugbode/Order-data-analysis/README.md

 The dataset tables were provided in CSV format.
 Contains records of product orders, customers, sales, profits, categories, shipping methods, and a table with returns for over a 4-year period.

 ### Objectives
-1. Identify the product category with the highest sales
+- Identify the relationship between product category and sales
-2. Determine the Top 3 and Bottom 3 regions by total sales
+- Analyze regions by total sales
-3. Calculate total appliance sales in Ontario
-4. Provide recommendations to improve revenue from the bottom 10 customers
+- Provide recommendations to improve revenue from the bottom 10 customers
-5. Identify which shipping method incurred the highest shipping costs
-6. Identify the most valuable customers and their purchase patterns
+- Identify the most valuable customers and their purchase patterns
-7. Find the highest-spending small business customer
-8. Determine which corporate customer placed the most orders (2009–2012)
-9. Highlight the most profitable consumer customer
-10. Identify customers who returned items and their segments
+- Identify customers who returned items and their segments
-11. Analyze whether shipping cost spending aligns with order priority levels
+- Analyze whether shipping cost spending aligns with order priority levels
-12. Create a dashboard to visualize
+- Create a dashboard to visualize

 ### Tools
 - Microsoft SQL Server: Data querying, joining, and aggregation